Prof. Dr. Claudia Liebelt

 - 1997–2003: Studies in Cultural and Social Anthropology, Sociology, Islamic Studies and the History of Arts, University of Cologne (Germany)

-I supervise BA- and MA theses and PhD dissertations in the fields of anthropology of the body and the senses, gender and sexuality, religion and Critical Beauty Studies.
+I supervise BA- and MA theses and PhD dissertations in the fields of anthropology of the body and the senses, political anthropology, gender and sexuality, religion and Critical Beauty Studies.

-My current research project is on "Aesthetic Citizenship: Formations of the Gendered Self and Imaginations of Urban Modernity in the Chinese Periphery" (2021–2024, funding: German Research Foundation)
+My current research project is on "Aesthetic Citizenship: Formations of the Gendered Self and Imaginations of Urban Modernity in the Chinese Periphery" (2021–2024, funding: German Research Foundation; Project staff member: Anne Kukuczka)

 Between 2013–2018, I conducted a project on “Aesthetic Body Modifications and Femininity in a Global City: Cultures of Beauty in Istanbul” (funding: German Research Foundation), which resulted in a habilitation on the topic.

-Between 2007–2010 I was part of an interdisciplinary research project on "Sociality, Caring and the Religious Imagination in the Filipino Diaspora" (PI: Prof. Pnina Werbner, funding: Arts and Humanities Resaerch Council).
+Between 2007–2010 I was part of an interdisciplinary research project at Keele University (UK) on "Sociality, Caring and the Religious Imagination in the Filipino Diaspora" (PI: Prof. Pnina Werbner).